Friday, June 6, 2025 | 7:38 am

 First Ever Reovirus Cases Identified in Bangladesh, 5 People Affected

-Professor Tahmina Shirin, who leads IEDCR, explained that the virus was found during some routine research with Columbia University.
-They were testing samples because of the risk of Nipah virus, which can be caught from drinking raw date juice.
-While no Nipah virus was found, they did detect reovirus in five of the samples.
+Professor Tahmina Shirin, the head of IEDCR, said the virus had been detected in the course of some routine research with Columbia University.
+They were testing samples due to the risk of Nipah virus from drinking raw date juice.
+Although no Nipah virus was detected, they identified reovirus in five of the samples.

 Source: Independent News